xpack/web-jekyll/pages/metadata/devices.md

 ---
-title: The XCDL format
+title: The xPack Dvices Definitions
-permalink: /xcdl/files/xcdl-json/
+permalink: /metadata/devices/

+summary: The metadata used to describe devices.

 date: 2017-10-10 19:59:00 +0300